 Change the world, word by word

-Writer, creator and wise woman
+Writer and wise woman

-Voor those who need inspiration
+For those who need inspiration

-Voor those who need content
+Voor those who just like to read

 For those who want to learn

 I am a writer.
 I write books, stories, poems and articles, both fiction and non-fiction in Dutch and English.
 You’ll find a selection of my work on this website.
-I also provide information on what I can write for you, such as custom articles and content writing.

 I am a hagetisse.
 That is an old-fashioned word for wise woman, healer, herbwife at the edge of the village.
 Apart from seeing people in person, I write and teach about my craft.
 Lectures and workshops on all topics I write about are available upon request.

-To the wise woman website
+To my wise woman website

 I am Emma